Numerus clausus: Finland

 The Finnish system of implementing the numerus clausus provides a comparison to the German model.
 In Germany, the main weight of the student selection lies on the Abitur grades (i.e. high school diploma).
 In Finland, which has a similar nationwide final exam, the matriculation examination (Finnish ylioppilastutkinto), the majority of student selections are based on entrance exams.
 Most degree programs consist of a single major subject and have their own entrance procedures.
 Nearly all programs have a quota in which the score is calculated solely on the basis of the entrance exam.
 The written exams usually consist of open-ended questions requiring the applicant to write an essay or solve problems.
 Multiple choice tests are uncommon.

 In fields where the competition for study places is less fierce.
 This is especially the case with the engineering and natural science programs.
 It is relatively easy to be accepted in these fields—about one-third of the study places in technology are awarded on the basis of the matriculation exam.
 The rest of the students are admitted on the basis of an entrance exam.
 After receiving a study place, the student must accept it in writing on the pain of forfeiting the place.
 In case the students receive more than one study place, they must select one.
 During the year, one person may accept only a single study place in an institution of higher education.
 The system is enforced through a national database on student admissions.

 In the Finnish system, the numerus clausus is the most important factor limiting student numbers.
 After gaining entrance, traditionally a student cannot be expelled, pays no tuition, and enjoys a state student benefit.
 The new legislation, introduced in the summer of 2005, limits the study period to seven years, but it is anticipated that it will be relatively easy to receive permission for a longer study time.
 No changes to the financial position of the student are currently being considered (as of the summer of 2005).

 France

 In France, admission to the grandes écoles is obtained by competitive exams with a fixed, limited number of positions each year.
 Also, at the end of the first year of medical studies in universities, until 2020, there was a competitive exam with a numerus clausus for determining which students are allowed to proceed to the second year; in later years of medical studies there is a competitive exam (concours de l'internat) for choosing medical specialties.

-India

-India doesn't allow foreign students to study at all universities and schools.
-Only a few universities allow foreign students under direct admission or NRI (non resident Indian) or Management quota category.
-India has complex categories of student admissions and there are no laws that were explicitly written for foreign students.
-Less than 0.5% of educational institutions in India admit foreign students.